-Tired of getting no visitors to your amazing blog now?
+Tired of getting no visitors to your amazing new blog!!

 No Traffic at your Blog!!!
 Find why

-Here are 7 possible reasons you are not getting traffic to your blog.
+Here are 7 reasons you are not getting traffic to your blog.

 2. Your headlines are not attractive